aaronshier/wordpress-ui-starter-webpack/README.md

-# Wordpress Plugin Boilerplate with webpack integrated using
+# Wordpress Plugin Boilerplate
+Using webpack, babel, SCSS, autoprefixer, and the Redux Wordpress Framework for the admin settings panel.  babel-polyfill is setup so feel free to use async/await, spread operators, import/export, and all the great advantages of ES2017.

 ## Basic Usage Flow
 1. Download or clone file to plugins folder